obabec/rust-mqtt/README.md

   - `log-verbose`: Enables high-overhead IO traces at the trace log level and enables `log-level-trace`

 ## Usage

+It is recommended to use a buffering `Write` implementation, as the current IO model makes fragmented `Write::write` calls.
+The client also calls `Read::read` frequently; if your underlying implementation involves expensive syscalls, consider using a buffering reader as well.

 ### Illustrative API example